 In this guide, we will show you how to install Windows 7 on your XP or Vista using Virtual Box.

-Installing Windows 7 on VirtualBox
+Steps to install Windows 7 on VirtualBox

 2. Just follow the onscreen instructions to install Virtual Box (it’s very simple).